-Rockland is one of the finest cities at the heart of Midcoast Maine.
-Its mountainous and rocky shore, rivers, lakes and bays make it one of the most beautiful destinations on the coast of Maine.
+Rockland Maine with its mountainous and rocky shore, rivers, lakes and bays make it one of the most beautiful destinations on the coast of Maine.
 Hundreds of inlets and harbors make for some of the best cruising waters anywhere for sailing and boating.
 Rockland Harbor is one of the finest shipping and recreational boating harbors on the East Coast.
 Rockland is a central waypoint for travelers.
 Landing ports and ferries to and from Northhaven and Vinalhaven Islands are available.

 Recreational activities abound in Rockland.
 Explore historic homes, the architecture of which rival those of many larger cities.
 Visit museums or art galleries.
 Shop on historic Main Street, or at large modern outlying shopping centers.
 Sail the Penobscot Bay on a windjammer, and discover the many islands.
 There are mountains to climb, and winter activities as well.
 Lodging and fine dining opportunities abound.
 Enjoy a more simple life.
 Explore Rockland.
 You will receive a fine welcome and be treated with friendliness and respect.

 - Abenaki Indians originally named Rockland, Catawanteak, meaning *great landing place*.

 - In 1769, Rockland was first settled by John Lermond and his two brothers.